 San Francisco is one of the best places to celebrate New Year's Eve.
 You'll find a variety of celebrations from 21 and older pub crawls to the SF Symphony's annual Masquerade Ball.

-This year, New Year's Eve falls on a Tuesday night.
+This year, New Year's Eve falls on a Thursday night.

 You'll find plenty of activities on New Year's Day too.
 You can head out on a special New Year's Day cruise, visit a few of the famous San Francisco attractions, or lay low watching some great college football games.